MycroftAI/documentation/_posts/2019-04-18-test-the-new-mycroft-home-beta.md

 published: true
 post_date: 2019-04-18 15:31:13
 ---
-Over the last few months, we have been working on a major overhaul of our Home (home.mycroft.ai) site.
+Over the last few months, we have been working on a major overhaul of our Mycroft Home site.
 The project is nearly complete technically, so we would like to invite the Community into the Mycroft Home Beta to kick the tires and give feedback before we officially launch.

 We are approaching this in three phases:
 <ul>